Sourav9063/flash.vscode/README.md

 ### Case Sensitivity

-By default, `flash-vscode`'s search is smart case insensitive.
-If any uppercase latter exists then becomes case sensitive.
+By default, `flash-vscode`'s search is using smart case.
+Meaning if any uppercase latter exists then becomes case sensitive, else becomes case insensitive.
 To change this behavior, add to your settings:

 ```json
 {